 - Reduced longevity of instruments and medical devices

 - Reduced performance and longevity of reprocessing equipment

 - Potential patient risk due to biofilm formation/microorganism entrapment in damaged instruments

 With over 40 years of experience in healthcare water system design and service, Evoqua offers comprehensive solutions to fit any requirements.

 Water Purity Requirements for Medical Device Reprocessing

-To provide education and guidance to healthcare personnel, the Association for the Advancement of Medical Instrumentation (AAMI) publishes a comprehensive Technical Information Report (TIR) called TIR34 – Water for the Reprocessing of Medical Devices.
-This document offers guidelines on the quality of water that should be used in each stage of medical device reprocessing for each category of medical device.
-More specifically, AAMI TIR34: 2014/(R)2017 includes the following:
+The Association for the Advancement of Medical Instrumentation (AAMI) publishes a comprehensive Standard called ST108 - Water for the processing of medical devices, to provide education and guidance to healthcare personnel.
+This document provides requirements for the quality of water that should be used in each stage of medical device reprocessing, for each category of medical device.
+Specifically, AAMI ST108:2023 includes the following information: